LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Publish.md

 # LambdaSharp Tool - Publish Command

-The `publish` command is used to upload the compiled module and its assets to the λ# tool deployment bucket.
+The `publish` command is used to upload the compiled module and its assets to the deployment bucket.

 ## Arguments

 The `publish` command takes an optional path.
 The path can either refer to a manifest file, a module file, or a folder containing a `Module.yml` file.

-If the path does not refer to a manifest file, the `publish` command will invoke the `build` command to compile the module file and its assets.
+If the path does not refer to a manifest file, the `publish` command invokes the `build` command to compile the module and its assets.

 ```bash
 lash new function MyNewFunction
 ```

 ## Options